 Web Hosting is the service that keeps your website accessible for everyone.
 It stores all the files, images and content that your site has and displays it to the visitors.

 If you don’t have a web host, you won’t be able to set up a website for others to see nor will you be able to use your own domain name.

 There are Good and Bad Hosts

-Choosing your host is one of the most important aspect of creating your website.
+Choosing your host is one of the most important aspects of creating your website.